 The ABTT School Theatre Support Group (STSG) is an established network of professional Theatre Technicians and Managers working in UK schools and colleges.
-We offer a community of support in this specialist field of work.
+We offer a community of support in this specialist field.
 Our members are responsible for many professionally-equipped theatres and studios across the country, as well as training and facilitating the next generation of theatre practitioners.

-We are a membership organisation, primarily focused around our annual weekend conference.
-Members are encouraged to share information, ask questions and arrange visits.
+We are a membership organisation with the main focus on technical production and venue management.
+We hold an annual weekend conference.
+Members are encouraged to share information, ask questions and contact other schools.

 STSG is affiliated with the Association of British Theatre Technicians .